 Postpartum Depression Success Stories

-Postpartum depression can be a crippling, devastating and life-altering condition.
+Postpartum depression can be a crippling, devastating, and life-altering condition.
 Most of the awareness regarding postpartum depression focuses on biological mothers.
 However, fathers and adoptive parents can experience postpartum depression too.
-For those close to the affected person, such as spouses, parents, siblings, friends and other children, postpartum depression can leave them feeling helpless.
+For those close to the affected person, such as spouses, parents, siblings, friends, and other children, postpartum depression can leave them feeling helpless.

 Success stories are important to share.
-They give hope to women who are at risk of developing postpartum depression, women who have recently given birth, and women are currently facing symptoms of their own.
+They give hope to women who are at risk of developing postpartum depression, women who have recently given birth, and women who are currently facing symptoms of their own.

-Success stories share coping tools, help set expectations and provide validation and comfort in the wake of guilt, shame and fear.
+Success stories share coping tools, help set expectations and provide validation and comfort in the wake of guilt, shame, and fear.
 Success stories also help family members better understand that there is hope.
 Postpartum depression is temporary if the affected person has a network of support.

 New Mother Success Stories